doctest/doctest/README.md

 - Tests are registered globally within each shared object/executable.
 If a test is defined in a header and that header is used in an executable and in a shared object, then the test is registered in both places.
 To see how to invoke tests from a shared object check out **multi_dll** from the examples folder.

+- The library does not use operator new/delete (only malloc) so it's memory usage is completely transparent to the user and that makes it fit for testing even memory management.

 - The only non-standard features used in this library are:

   - the **__COUNTER__** macro, but all major compilers support it (if it is not found, **__LINE__** is used and then there are some corner cases with the macro codegen and a test may be registered twice)